 Day 5: El Almejal Reserve

-After breakfast we will walk to El Valle town for a canoe ride along the Tundó river.
-We will have the chance to appreciate the nature of the mangrove ecosystem and a dip in the river.
+After breakfast we will walk to El Valle town for a canoe ride along the Tundó River.
+We will have the chance to appreciate the nature of the mangrove ecosystem and have a dip in the river.
 We will return to the lodge for lunch and some time to rest.
 This afternoon we will enjoy a hike in the El Almejal Reserve.
-This evening we will enjoy a culture show performed by local dancers.
+This evening we will enjoy a cultural show performed by local dancers.

 Day 6: El Almejal to Medellín